Understanding insurance for Sporting Goods Stores

 Business Auto Insurance

-This insurance covers your business owned vehicles, such as delivery vans, not your personally owned cars.
+Business Auto insurance covers your business owned vehicles, such as delivery vans, not your personally owned cars.
 Because in most cases, personal car insurance doesn’t cover your vehicle used for business, you need to buy commercial auto insurance.
 Auto insurance is required in most states and pays for bodily injury and property damage liability arising out of an at fault accident.
 Other state required coverage such as No-Fault, Uninsured Motorists is also included.
 Comprehensive and Collision coverage for damage to owned vehicles is another option.

 Commercial Umbrella Insurance